evo-biomech/replicAnt/docs/03_Bringing_3D_models_into_Unreal_guide.md

 ![](../images/16_ue_plugins_script.PNG)

-Nice one!
-Installation-wise we are done!
+Nicely done - installation complete!
-Time to prepare a model in Blender to send over and configure for generating some data!
+Time to prepare a model in Blender!

 ## Preparing models in Blender for Unreal

-Generally, the lower the vertex count, while still appearing realistic, the better.
+Generally, the lower the vertex count, the better, providing things still look reasonably realistic.
 Unreal engine deals very well with ridiculous numbers of polygons, but simulating hundreds of high resolution insects can still be a challenging task for your machine.
-Aim for >20,000 triangles inside your model, and you are good.
-For details, refer to our [**01 Retopologising 3D models guide**](01_Retopologising_3D_models.md).
+Aim for >20,000 triangles inside your model, and you should be retain a good relationship with your computer.
+For further details, refer to our [**01 Retopologising 3D models guide**](01_Retopologising_3D_models.md).

 To make use of our provided animation blueprints, follow our [standard rigging convention](../example_data/base_rig.blend), as detailed in the [**02 Rigging 3D models guide**](02_Rigging_3D_models.md).